Sharly-Chess/sharly-chess.github.io/docs/running-an-event/managing-pairings.en.md

 - If not, the player will be assigned a pairing-allocated bye until a suitable opponent is manually paired.

 {: .warning }
-> ⚠️ Manually pairing players will reassign all the board numbers for the round.
+> :warning: Manually pairing players will reassign all the board numbers for the round.
 It is **highly** recommended to wait for the end of the round before pairing players manually.
 > This is due to a restriction in _Papi_ and will be resolved in a future version once we move to a fully independent database.

 ---